"The Black Knight will slay you!"

 This game is known for being the first solid-state pinball with a two-level playfield, and also introduced the "Magna-Save", where a player-controlled magnet could be used to prevent drains.

 for Brøderbund Software

 's video pinball game David's Midnight Magic

 It is one of the tables in Pinball Hall of Fame: The Williams Collection

 , and is available as part of FarSight Studios' The Pinball Arcade

 The original Black Knight features the following tropes:

 "Get ready for battle!
 Beat the Black Knight!" (chorus)Black Knight 2000

 , was designed by Steve Ritchie

-and released in 1989.
+and artwork by Doug Watson, and released in 1989.
 In the distant future, the Black Knight returns again; the player must storm the Knight's castle and battle him in a techno-feudal landscape.